FaerieFang/TailWhip/README.md

 <h5> Hookshot </h5>

+- Reduce go back time to 0.7 and FIX THE CONINUEING OF TRAVEL AND NON DISTRCTION OF TRAIL
 - Make the hookshot line destroy right
 - Make the player Rotate and the hookshot spawn acordingly